Update Jira Issues in CD Stages

 Now this Jira Update step will update the issue created by the Jira Create step.

-In Transition Name, enter the name of the transition to move the issues into.
+• In Transition Name, enter the name of the transition to move the issues into (for example, Transition to, PR Testing, Ready for Test).

-In Jira Fields, you can select specific fields to update within a Jira issue.
-For more information, see Jira Custom Fields.
+You can select specific fields to update within a Jira issue.
+For more information, go to Jira custom fields.

 Among the custom fields Harness supports are Baseline End Date and Start Date Time.
 If your Jira project uses these fields, they are available in Fields: